Inpatient Rehab in Connecticut

 • Accepts Federal funding

-• Seniors and older adults, rehab for adult men and adult women
+• Rehab for older adults, rehab for adult men and co-occurring substance abuse and pain treatment

 Apt Foundation Inc Amethyst House - New Haven, CT

-Apt Foundation Inc Amethyst House is an inpatient rehab situated in New Haven, Connecticut.
+Apt Foundation Inc Amethyst House is an inpatient addiction treatment center located in New Haven, Connecticut.

 Location: 54 East Ramsdell Street, New Haven, CT 06515 in New Haven County